scroll symbol, Mississippian culture, Moundville, Alabama

 Required Texts

 bullet Other required or suggested readings may consist of short articles or text excerpts that provide additional information related to the subjects we are covering in our main textbook.
-These articles will be available online in the course web page on Compass.
+These articles will be available online in the course web page on Canvas.

 Machu Picchu at the Field Museum